mifonpe/mifonpe.github.io/en/aboutme.md

 </p>

 <p style='text-align: justify;'>
-Currently, I am a member of the Platform team at Sennder, a German freight-forwarder startup whose main focus is logistics optimization, and which has grown exponentially during the last year.
+Currently, I am The Technical and Engineering Lead of the Platform team at <a href="https://www.sennder.com/" target="_blank" rel="noopener">Sennder</a>, a German freight-forwarder startup whose main focus is logistics optimization, and which has grown exponentially during the last year.
 The platform team provides the CI/CD infrastructure for the developers as well guidance for them to bootstrap their own cloud-native infrastructure.
 </p>

 <p style='text-align: justify;'>